TosbackCgusBridge-Bot/CGUs-versions/Dell/Privacy Policy.md

 You may also email us at privacy@dell.com.

-**Privacy Statement Regarding Customer and Online User Information Effective Date: June 18, 2012.**
+**Privacy Statement Regarding Customer and Online User Information Effective Date: January 2, 2014.**